Building a Capsule Wardrobe for Canadian Seasons

 Here's how I actually manage my seasonal capsules in my Toronto apartment (where closet space is precious!): At the start of each season, I do a mini wardrobe rotation.
 I pack away the previous season's specific items - like my heavy winter coat in spring, or my summer dresses in fall - and bring out the current season's pieces.
 This keeps my closet manageable and makes getting dressed so much easier.

 I store off-season items in under-bed storage boxes or on higher shelves.
 Everything is clean, properly folded or hung, and ready to go when its season comes around again.
-This system has been a total game-changer for me!
+This system has been a total a solid upgrade for me!

 Final Thoughts: Embrace Your Climate, Embrace Your Style